2022 Travel Guide to Dumaguete City

 If you want to check the cultures of the different towns of Negros Oriental without leaving Dumaguete City, drop by the Sidlakang Negros Village.
 This place is a permanent site with tourism and trade exhibitions.
-Here, you can find a wide array of products, including textiles, shells, furniture, stoneware, and other interesting souvenir items.
+Here, you can find various products, including textiles, shells, furniture, stoneware, and other souvenir items.

 Exploring Outside Dumaguete City